 Christmas Shopping – Know Your Rights

-As such, it is important that you are aware of your rights when shopping online and Thomas Sedley, a solicitor in the Dispute Resolution team at our Bury office has prepared the following guide to help you understand your consumer rights at Christmas so you are not left out of pocket.
+Whether you shop on the High Street, or Online, it is important that you are aware of your rights.
+Thomas Sedley, a solicitor in the Dispute Resolution team at our Bury office, has prepared the following guide to help you understand your consumer rights at Christmas so you are not left out of pocket.

 Are my rights different from the High Street?

 Whether you purchase Online or from the High Street, there are standard consumer protections that apply entitling you to goods which:

 - Are of satisfactory quality (i.e. no defects)

 If there is an issue with any of the above, you are entitled to a refund in full.
 As your contract is with the retailer, and not the courier who delivers the item (if bought online), you should contact the retailer directly to ask for a refund.

 In addition to these standard protections, for purchases made ‘at a distance’ (i.e. online, mail order, over the phone) you have the right to cancel your order up to 14 days after you receive the goods (sometimes referred to as a ‘cooling off’ period) and receive a full refund, including standard postage costs (but not if you paid extra for express delivery).
 You then have a further 14 days from the date you notify the retailer of your cancellation to return the goods.
 When returning items, you should always obtain proof of postage.

 Please note however that this does not apply to downloads or to many personalised or perishable items.

 What if I bought something from Facebook Marketplace?